jjCode01/xerparser/README.md

 ## Error Checking

 Sometimes the xer file is corrupted during the export process.
 If this is the case, a `CorruptXerFile` Exception will be raised during initialization.
-The `find_xer_errors` function can be used to get a list of the potential errors.
+A list of the errors can be accessed from the `CorruptXerFile` Exception, or by using the `find_xer_errors` function.

 ```python
 from xerparser import Xer, xer_to_dict, find_xer_errors